 One of my favorite Dallas grab-and-go lunch or dinners is the Picadillo Taco(s) at Rusty Taco!
 I have been dying to make Picadillo myself, but it was something I had NO CLUE how to make.
 I did a lot of web surfing and found that there are tons of different ways to make Picadillo and the ingredients vary based on region.
-I stuck to what we Texans know best, Mexican flavors, plus, that was what I am used to eating at Rusty Taco!
+I stuck to what we Texans know best, Mexican-inspired flavors, plus, that was what I am used to eating at Rusty Taco!
 I also used a crockpot to really let the flavors mend well and it was delicious!
-Top this Crockpot Mexican Picadillo over some rice, stuff it in a poblano pepper and roast it, or simply serve it in a tortilla taco style!
+Top this Crockpot Mexican Picadillo over some rice, stuff it in a poblano pepper and roast it, or simply serve it in a tortilla!

 - 1 lb.
 Extra Lean Ground Beef